MicrosoftStudentChapter/Techmeet-WebD/README.md

 # TECHMEET #
 Hello Everyone, We are initiating project for Techmeet'2020. <br/><br/>
+You can view the deployed website by [Clicking here](https://techmeet-webd.herokuapp.com/).

 ## Stack Used ##
 M - MongoDB \